KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 by Christine Allen

 ## About
-All machine learning (ML) models can be assumed to hold biases, just as all humans hold biases.
-Building models that will work for all patients starts with understanding that bias through measurement and evaluation.

 This reference introduces concepts, methods, and libraries for measuring fairness in ML as it relates to problems in healthcare.
-This is a revamped version of the tutorial presented at the [KDD 2020 Tutorial on Fairness in Machine Learning for Healthcare](publications/KDD2020-FairnessInHealthcareML-Slides.pptx), the notebook for which can be found here: [docs/publications/KDD2020-FairnessInHealthcareML-TutorialNotebook.ipynb](publications/KDD2020-FairnessInHealthcareML-TutorialNotebook.ipynb).
+This is a revamped version of the tutorial presented at the [KDD 2020 Tutorial on Fairness in Machine Learning for Healthcare](publications/KDD2020-FairnessInHealthcareML-Slides.pptx).

-There are abundant other publications covering the theoretical basis for fairness metrics, and many resources both online and academic covering the details of specific fairness measures.
-See [References](#references) and [Additional Resources](#additional_resources) below, or [Our References and Resources Page](References_and_Resources.md) for just a few.
-Many of these otherwise excellent references stop short of discussing the practical and philosophical considerations raised when evaluating real models for real customers.
-Here we attempt to bridge that gap.
+There are abundant other publications covering the theoretical basis for fairness metrics, with many online and academic resources covering the details of specific fairness measures (See [References (bottom)](#references) and [Additional Resources (bottom)](#additional_resources), or [Our Resources Page](../docs/resources/Measures_QuickReference.md)).
+Many of these excellent references fall short of discussing edge cases as well as the practical and philosophical considerations when evaluating real models for real customers.
+Here we attempt to bridge this gap.

 ## Contents